In this guide, we outline the countries with the most expensive, and cheapest electricity prices across the world.

 In March 2019, the average price of electricity globally was 0.15 US Dollars per KWh (globalpetrolprices.com)

-Countries With Most Expensive Electricity Prices
+Countries With The Most Expensive Electricity Prices

-As of March 2019, some of the countries with the most expensive average prices of electricity (in USD per kWh) were:
+According to globalpetrolprices.com, as of March 2019, some of the countries with the most expensive average prices of electricity (in USD per kWh) were:

-Bermuda – 0.40 (40 US cents per kWh)
+Bermuda – 0.40 [40 US cents per kWh]

 Germany – 0.35